slamach/react-native-todo-app/README.md

 - Husky
 - Prettier

-## Getting started
+## Installation and Usage
 ```
 npm install
 ```

-To enable pre-commit hook you need to run `npm install` already in git repository.
+To make the pre-commit hook work, you need to run `npm install` when the project is already initialized as a Git repository.

-If you initialize git repostitory after installing, additionally run `npm run prepare`.
+If the project is initialized as a repository later, you need to additionally execute `npm run prepare`.

-### Run Expo
 ```
 npm start
 ```